git-KeYw/SPFD/README.md

 ### Evaluation

-You can evaluate our pretrained models with the following commands.
+You can evaluate pretrained models with the following commands.

 commands for pku_davis_sod dataset:
 ```sh